Mercotui/temperature_logger/README.md

 # temperature_logger
-Early implementation!
-Logs multiple device's temperatures over the network, and compare them to the weather
+Logs multiple device's temperatures over a network, and compare them to the weather.

 ## Uses:
 I mainly just want to graph out my CPU core temperatures against the temperature of my